-Swannanoa Flood Mitigation Project: City staff in partnership with the US Army Corps of Engineers is in the final stages of a feasibility report designed to help mitigate flooding within the Biltmore Village.
+Swannanoa Flood Mitigation Project: City staff in partnership with the US Army Corps of Engineers have finalized the feasibility report designed to help mitigate flooding within the Biltmore Village.
+Both agencies will be entering into a Project Partnership Agreement for the recommended project in fiscal year 2019.